WELCOME TO THE FUTURE

 This program is designed to engage elementary school students in science, engineering, robotics, and coding.
 Students will build and program autonomous robots with the new SPIKE Prime LEGO set.
 Each student will have a Lego SPIKE set with over 500 pieces and a programming device.
 They will learn how to program the robot to move around and solve several challenges every day.
 Students will also experiment with building and programming arms to collect, transport, lift, and deposit using Scratch block coding.
 This program will promote critical thinking and problem-solving skills.

 In this program, students will build cool projects using Lego elements, motors and sensors.
 Each student will have a Lego Mindstorms kit with over 500 pieces, and build cool projects such as shooting hoops robot, lifting gripper, a humanoid robot, or another project of their choice.
 They will connect their creation to the block programming App to make their project move and react to the environment with the use of sensors.
 This program will promote a challenging environment where students will develop problem-solving, critical thinking, and computer programming skills.
+Level 1 is for grades 3 & 4.
+Level 2 is for grades 4 & 5.

 This program will engage students in science, technology, engineering, and math (STEM).
 They will build a robot using the VEX IQ elements, including the touch, distance, color, gyro, and touch LED sensors.
 Students will learn how to program using the VEXcode IQ programming blocks to solve the VEX IQ Challenge Rise Above.
 The Challenge is played on a 6’ x 8’ rectangular field where robots take the field to score as many points as possible.
 Each student will have a VEX IQ super kit with over 800 pieces and a Mac Pro computer to create codes.
 It will include the use of conditional statements, Boolean operations, loops, functions, and how to use sensor feedback to control the robot’s motion.